briangershon/planning-poker/README.md

 The Cloudflare Developer Challenge is an event where developers are challenged to build an application using at least two of the products from the Cloudflare developer platform.

-This project used Cloudflare Pages, Workers, Durable Objects and KV store.
+This project uses Cloudflare Workers, Workers KV, Durable Objects, and Cloudflare Pages.
+Also React, Redux Toolkit, TypeScript and Snowpack.

 This was a good fit for Cloudflare `Durable Objects` since each game manages state for multiple players.